HIV timeline: What are the stages?

 The World Health Organization estimate that when taken correctly, the 28-day course of PEP reduces the risk of HIV infection by over 80 percent.

-Certain lifestyle factors play a role in the progression of HIV, particularly those that boost the immune system and help the body fight infection.
-They include:
+Once a person has a diagnosis of HIV, certain lifestyle factors play a role in its progression, particularly those that boost the immune system and help the body fight infection.

 - Reducing stress: Stress weakens the immune system and increases the risk of developing other illnesses and opportunistic infections.